juhasev/sample-ninja-help/edit-project-links-entry-link.md

 ## Signing and security
 Signing should always be used if the target platform supports it, as this prevents URL tampering. **Sample Ninja** supports the following algorithms:

-Full URL hashing algorithms: (Recommended)
+The full URL hashing algorithms: (Recommended)

 - MD5 Full URL (weak security)
-- SHA1 Full URL
+- SHA1 Full URL (recommended)
-- SHA256 Full URL
+- SHA256 Full URL (recommended)

 Legacy algorithms: (Not recommended, challenging to program)

-- MD5 Default (weak security)
+- MD5 Legacy (weak security)
-- SHA1 Default
+- SHA1 Legacy
-- SHA256 Default
+- SHA256 Legacy

-> The Default hash algorithm uses URL path + params, while the Full URL uses the entire URL, including protocol and hostname.
+> The Legacy hash algorithms use URL path + params, while the Full URL hashing uses the entire URL, including protocol and hostname.
 In addition, the Full URL hashing is easier to implement as no parameter sorting is required.

 > If you need additional signing algorithms, please get in touch with us, and we will consider adding them